rmnavr/wy/README.md

 * Make tab length configurable (currenlty tab is considered to be 4 spaces wide)
 * Shebang line recognition
 * Make error mesages meaningfull
+* Rigorous testing for reader macros is required
 * Forbid user from writing meaningless code (like for example `$ <$ <$`)

 <!-- __________________________________________________________________________/ }}}1 -->